 How to Make Infused Sun Tea

 Making sun tea is so simple I’m not sure it really deserves a lengthy how-to.
 Just place a few tea bags in a pitcher of water and set it on the windowsill.
 The idea is that the energy from the sun will slowly heat the water, giving you perfectly brewed tea in a couple of hours – all without heating up your kitchen.
+Genius, right?

-That being said, some types of tea are better brewed the old fashioned way, especially if you want to reap the health benefits.
+Some types of tea are better brewed the old fashioned way, especially if you want to reap the health benefits.
 Green tea is one of those that’s sensitive to temperature.
 In order to extract the polyphenols and antioxidants, you need the heat from almost-boiling water to release them.

 But if you’re like me and you sometimes drink tea just for the flavor, go ahead and use the sun tea method.
 You might be missing out on a few of the antioxidants, but it tastes just as good and is so much easier to make.